 The unit, which receives support from UNICEF and a

-number of other donors, has 24 cots equipped with a radiant warmer.
+radiant warmer.
 But such is the demand that most of the cots contain two babies, despite the risk of crossinfection.
 (UNICEF is in the process of expanding the unit up to 40 beds).